thruthesky/nlms-backend/README.md

 * edit etc/config.php to configure the system.
 * Developers can create an optional my-config.php to suppress and overwrite the config.php
     * For instance, you don't want to touch the default config.php but to add your own database information.

+# UNIT TEST

+* It is a good idea to run a unit test after you install.

+    access the end point below.

+    * ?mc=test.all

 # Resources